philips-software/run-windows-docker-container-action/README.md

-# Action for running commands in a windows docker
+# Action for running commands in a windows docker container

 ## State